mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

   0x01 is C=00, L=00, type 1, a zero-length sender-to-path mark; and 0x61 is
   C=01, L=10, type 1, a 3-byte path-to-receiver signal.

+- PCF Length (only for L=11): a one bit field indicating the length of the variable length value field.

-- PCF Value: a 1-byte, 3-byte, or variable-length field, according to the value of the L codepoint, containing a value of the type described in the PCF Type field.
+- PCF Value (not for L=00): a 1-byte, 3-byte, or variable-length field, according to the value of the L codepoint, containing a value of the type described in the PCF Type field.